lief-project/LIEF/doc/sphinx/extended/disassembler/index.rst

    if isinstance(inst, lief.assembly.riscv.Instruction):
       opcode: lief.assemble.riscv.OPCODE = inst.opcode

-In C++, downcasting can be done using the function:
+In C++, downcasting is performed using the function:
 :cpp:func:`LIEF::assembly::Instruction::as`:

 .. code-block:: cpp